zthurman/fizzpy/README.md

 Issue | Status
 ------------ | -------------
-The Leaky Integrate and Fire model is borked, should be faster.  | Resolved Plotter isn't working.                                           | Resolved HH membrane potential needs to be multiplied by -1 to be plotted.| Assertion There's some gnarlymaths in this project, there will be bugs.    | Assertion The PyQT GUI is borked beyond repair, dont use it.               | Abandoned
+The Leaky Integrate and Fire model is borked, should be faster.                           | Resolved Plotter isn't working.                                                                    | Resolved HH membrane potential needs to be multiplied by -1 to be plotted.                         | Assertion There's some gnarlymaths in this code, there will probably be numpy bugs if you poke it.  | Assertion The PyQT GUI is borked beyond repair, dont use it.                                        | Abandoned